listener-js/listener/docs/README.md

 }
 ```

-Identifier passing happens automatically for ["connected" listeners](#connect-listeners).
-If you manually call another listener within a listener function, you should pass the current `id` down to it:
+If you manually call another listener, you should pass the current `id` down to it:

 ```ts
 class MyClass {